The Nobelity Project

-The Nobelity Project is a nonprofit organisation based in Austin, Texas, USA.
-It was founded by Turk and Christy Pipkin in 2006, while producing the film Nobelity.
-The principal goals include education and bettering the lives of children across the globe.
-The Nobelity Project's programs relate to several issues: Nobelity in Schools, the Kenyan Water Project, and the films, Nobelity (2006) and One Peace at a Time (2009).
-The project works in partnership with numerous organizations, including Care, A Glimmer of Hope Foundation, Concern Worldwide and Architecture for Humanity.
-In 2010, the Pipkins spoke about The Nobelity Project and their most recent documentary at the 2010 TED conference.
+The Nobelity Project is a nonprofit organization based in Austin, Texas, USA.
+It was founded by Christy and Turk Pipkin in 2005, while producing the film Nobelity.
+Their mission is to increase access to quality education and better the lives of children across the globe.
+The Nobelity Project's programs relate to educational and environmental progress.
+Their films include Nobelity (2006), One Peace at a Time (2009), and Building Hope (2011).
+In 2010, the Pipkins spoke at this TED conference.

+The Nobelity Project has partnered with numerous organizations over the past two decades, including but not limited to Care, A Glimmer of Hope Foundation, Concern Worldwide and Architecture for Humanity.
+And more recently, with Dedan Kimathi University of Technology (DeKUT) for college scholarships, Start A Library Trust creating libraries in rural Kenyan schools, and BookSpring increasing literacy for low income families in Central Texas - just to name a few.

 Documentaries

 Nobelity

 Nobelity is a film that looks at the world through the eyes of nine Nobel Laureates.
 The film follows filmmaker Turk Pipkin’s personal journey to find enlightening answers about the kind of world our children and grandchildren will know.
 Filmed across the U.S. and in France, England, India and Africa, Nobelity combines the insights of nine distinguished Nobel winners with a first-person view of world problems and the children who are most challenged by them.
 The film features Steven Weinberg, Jody Williams, Ahmed Zewail, Rick Smalley, Wangari Maathai, Sir Joseph Rotblat, Dr. Harold Varmus, Desmond Tutu, and Amartya Sen. It was premiered at the SXSW film festival in Austin in 2006.